CwbhX/Crimson/README.md

 # Crimson

-The new replacement for Teal at WJRH
+The Record Library Manger for WJRH